Spring 2027 |Shema Neshema Retreat

 The Transformation

-This is not about becoming someone new.
+This experience will not make you someone new.

-It is about remembering who you are.
+It will help uncover who you are.

 Meet the Team